urbanleon/sahTeo/README.md

   same move being repeated back and forth
 - CPU's move does not register visually on rare occasions
   - GUI does not handle castling, so game moves rook internally, but does not display visually, halting game
+<strong>To Do</strong>
+- handle castling
+- make end-game popup and replay button
+- leaderboard + about page
+- randomize moves of same score